ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   The formal definition of the UUID string representation is provided by the following ABNF and definitions within {{format}} and more specifically {{sampleURNUUID}}.

 Assignment: Individual UUID values are generated based on the uniqueness properties otherwise covered in this document with version-specific considerations for each.
-Mechinisms include pseudorandom number generation, cryptographic hashing and the option to use IEEE 802 MAC addresses.
+Mechanisms include pseudorandom number generation, cryptographic hashing and the option to use IEEE 802 MAC addresses.

 Security and Privacy: The recommended generation algorithms for UUIDs per this document involve pseudorandom number generation and as such do not present additional privacy or data exposure risks beyond any such random value generated.
 The use of IEEE 802 MAC addresses which may present security problems has explicitly been made optional and not recommended.